TDEE Calculator Free Online — Calories, BMR & Macros Explained

 My TDEE seems too high / low.
 What should I do?

 TDEE formulas are population averages with real individual variation.
 The correct approach is to eat at your calculated TDEE for 2 full weeks while tracking weight daily.
 Calculate the weekly average weight change.
 If you are gaining weight at maintenance, reduce by 150 kcal.
 If losing, increase by 150 kcal.
-Repeat until weekly weight is stable.
+Repeat until weekly weight is stable — that is your actual TDEE, regardless of what the formula calculated.

 Should I eat back exercise calories?